Userkarf/basic_crud_C/README.md

-# basic_crud_C
+# CRUD using C =)

-A simple type of CRUD using C language
+A very fun challenge proposed at college, where we had to develop and implement some kind of CRUD system using C language